California plan aims to triple sale of electric cars by 2026

 Associated Press

 SACRAMENTO, Calif.
-(AP) — California wants electric vehicle sales to triple in the next four years to 35% of all new car purchases, an aggressive target set as part of the goal to phase out the sale of gas-powered cars.
+(AP) — California wants electric vehicle sales to triple in the next four years to 35% of all new car purchases, an aggressive target set as part of the goal to phase out the sale of gas-powered cars by the middle of next decade.

-The proposal released Tuesday by the California Air Resources Board puts the state on a roadmap to achieve Democratic Gov. Gavin Newsom’s ambitious goal of phasing out the sale of new gas-powered cars by 2035.
-It begins a months-long state review process and the plan requires approval from the U.S. Environmental Protection Agency.
+The proposal released Tuesday by the California Air Resources Board would slowly raise the sale of new cars that are electric, hydrogen-powered or plug-in hybrids to 100% by 2035.
+About 11% of all new passenger car sales nationally happen in California, giving the state significant influence over the auto market.
+Californians would still be allowed to drive gas-powered cars and sell used ones, meaning planet-warming emissions will still spew from the state’s roadways.

 Emissions spewed from gas-powered passenger vehicles make up about a quarter of the state’s total greenhouse gas emissions — more than any other single source, according to the state air board.
-California has established some of the nation’s most aggressive climate policies and is the first state in the country that’s set a target for transitioning to zero-emission vehicles.
+California has established some of the nation’s most aggressive climate policies and is the first state in the country that’s created a roadmap for transitioning to zero-emission vehicles.
+Washington Gov. Jay Inslee signed a law last month setting a goal of requiring all new vehicles in the state to be electric by 2030, but regulators have until the end of 2023 to say how the state will get there.

-Californians would still be allowed to drive gas-powered cars and sell used ones.

 That requirement ramps up to 100% of all new sales by 2035.
 New gas-powered cars wouldn’t be completely banned; up to 20% of sales by 2035 could be plug-in hybrids that run on a combination of battery and gas power, though the regulations boost how far such cars must be able to travel on battery power alone.